-The National School Chaplaincy Program (NSCP) is funded $61.4 million each year.
+The National School Chaplaincy Program (NSCP) is funded $61.4 million each year as an Australian Government contribution to the wellbeing of school communities.
 This funding is provided to states and territories who are responsible for administering the NSCP.

-Schools that volunteer to participate in the NSCP are selected by each state and territory’s cross-sector panel which has representatives from the government, Catholic and independent school sectors.
+Schools that volunteer to participate in the NSCP are selected by each state and territory’s cross-sector panel with representatives from the government, Catholic and independent school sectors.

 - $20,280 in metropolitan areas

-In 2020, almost $2 million in additional NSCP funding was provided to support school communities which were affected by the recent bushfires.
+In 2020, almost $2 million in additional NSCP funding was provided to support school communities which were affected by the 2019/2020 bushfires.